-K: Amidst all that, your new bar-cafe joint, Cheeky, just had its opening this weekend.
+K: Amid all that, your new bar-cafe joint, Cheeky, just had its opening this weekend.
 Tell us more.

-JL: Casual, good meals, friendly beer.
-All day dining.
+JL: Casual, good meals and friendly beer.
+All-day dining.
 Brunch, lunch, whatever.
-We’re not trying to reinvent the wheel, but noticed that Neil Road didn’t really have friendly neighbourhood-y place, just a lot of very big concepts, you know.
+We’re not trying to reinvent the wheel, but we noticed that Neil Road didn’t really have a friendly neighbourhood-y place, just a lot of very big concepts, you know.
 And that’s where all the gay bars are.

-When I realised that the location was up for grabs, I thought to myself there’s such a lack of gay-friendly spaces already, so if I had an opportunity to set up a space I will want it also to be LGBT friendly.
-When I was running Demochoco, we sponsored Pink Dot for 3 years straight.
+When I realised that the location was up for grabs, I thought to myself there’s such a lack of gay-friendly spaces already, so if I had an opportunity to set up a space, I would want it to be LGBT friendly.
+When I was running Demochoco, we sponsored Pink Dot for three years straight.
 This is no different.

 JL: If there’s anything I’ve learnt in this industry is that you’re never certain where the road will go.
-You can have a lot of successful openings under your way, but just that one thing is your Achilles heel.
+You can have a lot of successful openings, but just that one thing is your Achilles heel.
 The most important thing is to stay grounded.
 You’re only as good as the concept you most recently set up.

 K: Where do you see hawker food going in the next decade?

-JL: My prediction is you see lesser traditional foods over the next 10 - 12 years.
-Lesser Kway Chap, lesser pig organ soups.
-Things like that.
-You are going to see more healthy options whatever that means - brown rice, less oil, salads and things like that.
-So definitely we are changing the way we eat.
+JL: My prediction is that you will see fewer traditional foods over the next 10-12 years.
+Less kway chap, pig organ soups, things like that.
+You are going to see more healthy options, whatever that means: brown rice, less oil, salads and things like that.
+So definitely, we are changing the way we eat.
 But there are a few concerns and we are definitely still going to be obsessed with Japanese food.
 Japan finds us such a great market.

 Hawker food will not die.

-But you’re going to see a situation whereby hawker centres will turn into malls.
-So there’ll be more franchises. and you see signs of it now actually.
-If you go down to the new Marine Parade hawker centre, you see that 30-40% of the stalls there are all chains.
-So you see the exact same stall at another hawker centre.
+But you’re going to see a situation where hawker centres will turn into malls.
+There’ll be more franchises.
+You’re seeing signs of it now, actually.
+If you go down to the new Marine Parade hawker centre, you’ll see that 30-40% of the stalls there are all chains.
+You’ll see the exact same stall at another hawker centre.

-So the romantic story that UNESCO or everyone has spoken about family-operated or owned places, that’s just going to die out lah.
+The romantic story that UNESCO or everyone has spoken about family-operated or family-owned places, that’s just going to die out lah.

 JL: Chicken Rice.
 It’s easy.
-Easy to do easy to process.
+Easy to do, easy to process.
 You can do it in a central kitchen and maintain its quality.
-For example Tian Tian chicken rice is done at the central kitchen.
+For example, Tian Tian chicken rice is done at the central kitchen.
 They know it themselves.
 This will happen lah.
-Things that land itself well in central kitchen, food that can travel a bit - that’s why theres so many roast meat stalls in hawker centres now.
-Because most of them don’t roast their meat on site, you don’t see an oven with the meat at the back means they are not roasting their meats outside.
+Things that lend itself well in central kitchen are food that can travel a bit.
+That’s why there are so many roast meat stalls in hawker centres now.
+Because most of them don’t roast their meat on site, you don’t see an oven with the meat at the back, which means they are not roasting their meat outside.

 K: Is there a case for the 菜饭 (mixed rice) stall?

-JL: Oh the 菜饭 stall will definitely be around.
+JL: Oh the 菜饭 stalls will definitely be around.
 They were the progenitor of chain restaurants.